WebBreacher/WhatsMyName/README.md

 * [Maltego WhatsMyName Transforms](https://github.com/TURROKS/Maltego_WhatsMyName) - **Maltego Local Transforms** that leverage the JSON file and check for usernames in real time.

+## How Does It Work?

+WhatsMyName (WMN) consists of a JSON file with detections in it.
+Submissions from people all over the world are included.
+When a request is made to one of those sites from a tool like the ones in the [previous section](https://github.com/WebBreacher/WhatsMyName/blob/main/README.md#toolsweb-sites-using-whatsmyname), the server replies with data that should match one of our detections.
+It'll tell the checker script whether there a valid user account with the name we specified on their site or not.

+For a site to be included in WMN it has to:

+1. **Be accessible.** _We cannot check sites behind paywalls or user authentication._
+2. **Put the username in the URL.** _If the URL to view a user's profile does not have that username in it, this tool won't work._
+3. **Not modify the username in the URL.** _URLs that have added user ID numbers to the username will not work in WMN.
+Also, sites that take your username and map it to a user ID number and then put that in the URL will not work._

 ## Content

 * The https://github.com/WebBreacher/WhatsMyName/wiki/Problem-Removed-Sites page has websites that we have had in the project and are currently not working for some reason.
 We will retest those sites (in the future) and try to find detections.